VincentChalnot/keres/README.md

 ## Command Line Options
 The CLI supports several subcommands:

-- `play` : Launches the interactive terminal UI for playing Arx. (default command)
+- `play` : Launches the interactive terminal UI for playing Keres. (default command)
 - `export` : Prints the current board state as a base64 string.
 - `import <data>` : Loads a board state from a base64 string.
 - `show-moves [coordinates]` : Displays possible moves for a given position (e.g., `E2`).